Admissible pairs and $p$-adic Hodge structures I: Transcendence of the de Rham lattice: Admissible pairs

 where $\alpha_\can$ is the isomorphism given by the modification construction and $\beta_\can$ is the canonical isomorphism of $\mc{E}(W)$ with its slope graded.
 It is an exercise in the definitions to verify this is an equivalence.

 The remaining properties claimed for $\AdmPair(C)$ then follow from the corresponding properties established in \cite{anschutz}.
-However, we can also justify them directly as in \cref{s.pahs} --- the proof that the category is abelian is almost identical to the proof of \cref{lemma.p-adic-Hodge-abelian} using that all modifications are semistable of the same slope, and that it is neutral Tannakian is then clear.
-The connectedness follows as in the proof of \cref{theorem.pahs-connected-tannakian} using \cref{lemma.hodge-filtration-trivial-implies-trivial} (one could also use the Hodge-Tate filtration again).
+However, we can also justify them directly as in \cref{s.pahs}.
+Indeed, the proof that the category is abelian is almost identical to the proof of \cref{lemma.p-adic-Hodge-abelian}, using that the modifications in each graded piece are semistable of the same slope.
+That it is neutral Tannakian is then clear, and the connectedness follows as in the proof of \cref{theorem.pahs-connected-tannakian} using \cref{lemma.hodge-filtration-trivial-implies-trivial}.

 It remains to see that $\omega_\et^{\mc{L}}$ induces an equivalence between basic admissible pairs and $p$-adic Hodge structures.
 The functor $\omega_\HS$ is given by

 and we have described the inverse at the beginning of this section. \end{proof}